Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 3. Why are you interested in trading?

-Trading is the main activity at Optiver, and their data scientists will be expected to come up with insights that determine what trades they make and how they make them.
+Trading is the main activity at Optiver, and their data scientists will be expected to develop insights that determine what trades they make and how they make them.
 Interviewers will want to establish if your motivations and objectives in this regard are aligned with the Optiver’s.

 How to Answer